a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 In addition to the microservice background and demographic information, we asked questions related to architectural concepts, infrastructure, and code management.
 In each question, participants had a chance to either agree or disagree with best practices identified during the interview study, or identify their solution for a particular challenge.
 We also asked participants to distinguish between the solution they apply in practice (what they do) and their perception (what they think they should do).

-Here are the list of survey questions:
+Here is the list of survey questions:

 ------------

 Q1: How long have you been developing microservices?
-[Dropbox]
+[Number entry]

 Q2: In your most significant microservice-based development project, how long has the team been developing microservices?
-[Dropbox]
+[Number entry]

 Q3: How many members are there in the team?
-[Dropbox]
+[Number entry]

 Q4: How many microservices does the team develop and maintain?
+[Numeric range choices]
   * < 6
   * 6-10
   * 11-20